nomisRev/Write-your-own-MVP-library/README.md

 }
 ```

 * The `BaseMvpActivity` needs to hold a reference to the `Presenter` and a way to create that `Presenter`.
-In order to know what type the `Presenter` is, let's ask for it with generics.
+In order to know what type the `Presenter` is let's ask for it with generics.

 ```java
 public abstract class BaseMvpActivity<P extends BaseMVPContract.BasePresenter> extends AppCompatActivity implements BaseMVPContract.BaseMvpView {